shainisan/age-predictions-from-eeg/README.md

 ---

-## Approaches Used
+# Approaches Used
 Two distinct approaches were adopted for this project - one focusing on handcrafted features and the other based on deep learning.

-# Approach 1: Handcrafted Features
+## Approach 1: Handcrafted Features
-The first approach emphasizes on the utilization of a-priori defined features, which are inspired by theoretical and empirical results in neuroscience and neural engineering.
-The M/EEG data is summarized in a rigid fashion, aggregating across sensors, time, and frequencies or by visiting specific regions of interest.
+In this approach, a series of machine learning models were trained on these features, with the SVM model achieving the best performance.

 This is in the notebook `ML_features.ipynb`.

-# Approach 2: Deep Learning
+## Approach 2: Deep Learning
-The second approach pertains to modeling strategies where the outcome is mapped directly from the raw signals, without employing separate a priori feature-defining procedures.
-Multiple layers of nonlinear transformations are estimated end-to-end to successively summarize and compress the input data.
+The second approach made use of ConvNets, achieving a mean absolute error of 3.2, a significant improvement over the handcrafted feature approach.
+However, due to the limited dataset size and computational resources, these results should be interpreted cautiously.

-The architectures used for this benchmark are Convolutional Neural Networks (ConvNets), specifically ShallowFBCSPNet (BD-Shallow) and Deep4Net (BD-Deep).
-The BD-Shallow model was inspired by the filter bank common spatial pattern (FBCSP) algorithm.
-It was designed to extract frequency-specific power features, which makes it suitable for this age regression task.
+### Credit
 The functions `create_model` and `create_estimator` that were used for the deep learning approach were taken from this [GitHub repository](https://github.com/meeg-ml-benchmarks/brain-age-benchmark-paper/blob/c57eba38c8b90dac9354f0f4f8148dbed7e56029/deep_learning_utils.py#L529).
 These functions were crucial for creating and compiling the model.

 This is in the notebook `Deep_learning_braindecode.ipynb`